Frequent Resume Errors That Trigger ATS Rejections (And Quick Fixes)

 When software scans such difficult templates, it gets confused.
 It may consider your 'work experience' as 'contact details' or may skip some part completely.

 People ask me— does ATS read tables and images?
-Answer is: mostly no. Those charts and skill photos made by your hard work are completely 'invisible' for this robot.
+Answer is: mostly no. The visual progress bars, competency ratings, and images you worked hard on remain entirely hidden from the parser.

 Mistake 2: Wrong File Format